Mattwai/momenko/DEVELOPMENT_BUILD_GUIDE.md

   defaultSilenceTimeout: 3, // seconds
   maxTranscriptLength: 5000,
   recognitionTimeoutMs: 300000, // 5 minutes
-  useNativeSpeech: true,
-  fallbackToAzure: false,
 }
 ```

 ## Testing the Voice Communication

 1. Open the Voice Debug Screen to verify all components are working
-2. Check that "Speech Mode" shows "Native" instead of "Simulation"
-3. Test voice recognition and TTS with the Manual Voice Test controls
+2. Test voice recognition and TTS with the Manual Voice Test controls
+3. Verify that both speech recognition and voice synthesis are working

 ## Troubleshooting